techquest/api-jam/README.md

 ##How do I use the eWallet API?
 Typically you will want to use eWallet API to get your custoemr's payment instruments.
 The payment instruments can be used to generate OTP, generate Paycode, Get Balance.
-* Redirect your app to Interswitch Passport Page
+* Use any OAuth2 SDK of your choice to get the User Access Token to redirect your app to Interswitch Passport page.
+See How do I get Access Token above.
-* Customer will enter their Interswitch (QuickTeller) Passport username & password
+* Customer will enter their Passport (QuickTeller) username & password and control will be direct to your redirect url
 * An Access Token is returned to the developer
-* Developer uses Access Token to fetch Customer's payment instruments
+* Developer uses Access Token to fetch Customer's payment instruments using the Interswitch libraries in "What SDKs are available?" section of this FAQ
-* Payment Instruments can be used to generate OTP, Paycode, Get Balance, Do Recharge etc
+* Payment Instruments can be used to generate OTP, Paycode, Get Balance, Do Recharge using the Interswitch libraries in "What SDKs are available?" section of this FAQ.

 ##How do I use the Paycode API?
 Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM.
 See steps below: